thewecas/mongodb/Readme.md

   }
   ```

-  - id `db` is not specified then it replces the existing collection or db
+  - id `db` is not specified then it replaces the existing collection or db

 ## Data modeling